Professionals you are likely to meet

-And finally.
-Remember that professionals are there to help.
-They are likely to helped people with similar issues before, even if you feel it is a subject you may find embarassing to talk about.
+And finally, remember that professionals are there to help.
+They are likely to have supported people with similar issues before, even if you feel it is a subject you may find embarrassing to talk about.

 If you have have a question for the First Steps team please submit it on the form below